Xinovaz/qyri-lang/docs/source/Tutorial/Basics.rst

 The what?
 ---------

 I said, the *basics*!
 The building blocks of your learning experience!
 Every programmer has to learn something, at some point in their life.
 I think that goes for everyone.
 But nobody really *wants* to sit down and learn.
 But, you have to.
-So, top reading this, and go to the next section.
+So, stop reading this, and go to the next section.

 .. _variables:
 Declaring variables